PurdueDualityLab/PTM-Naming/Naming_anomaly_detection/README.md

 - **Description**: A pipeline to automatically cluster a single model with a group of models in the internal cluster.
 - **Parameters**:
   - `arch_name: str` - The name of the specified architecture, must be one of the architectures in the internal cluster.
-  - `additional_model_vector: ANNVectorTriplet` - An `ANNVectorTriplet` class object to be an extra model to cluster with the ones that already exist in the internal cluster.
+  - `additional_model_vector: APTMVectorTriplet` - An `APTMVectorTriplet` class object to be an extra model to cluster with the ones that already exist in the internal cluster.
   - `eps: int` - Controls the strictness of the clustering.
 - **Returns**: A tuple with `results` and `outliers`.